Rasksasa/VOC_Scrubber/README.md

 ![](Images/InstalledFlat.JPG)

+The VOC Scrubber has been designed with the Voron v2.x in mind but should fit any similarly designed 3D printers.

 ## Bonus!

-It looks like it would fit Tridents too!
+It looks like it would fit Voron Tridents too!
 I unfortunately do not have a Trident but it looks to fit just fine.

 ![](Images/Trident.JPG)